 Domaine le Roc is situated between the Garonne and the Tarn at the heart of the Fronton AOC region.
 We produce wines with a strong character including “Negrette”, the grape variety that has become our emblem.

 Our philosophy has remained unchanged for more than 30 years.
 We aim to work intelligently and with respect for living things.
-We don’t farm under an organic label , but our agriculture is responsible and environmentally friendly .
+Our agriculture is responsible and environmentally friendly .
 We work respectfully and with sincerity, guided by ‘country’ common sense and the knowledge that the land does not belong to us.
+Since almost 3 years, all the vines are converted on organic farming.

 Jean Luc Ribes, a self proclaimed “Bluesman” at night and viticulturist by day, is perfect for his job harmonizing the soil and vines.
 He is a real pioneer in the way he uses grass.
 All the vines have been under grass since 1981 and in the winter there are sheep grazing on the land.